ZA-KIU/PRODUCT-DEV-FOR-SOFTWARE-ENGINEERS/lab-9/readme.md

 ## ❓ Frequently Asked Questions

 **Q: Do I need to finish everything in lab today?**
 A: No!
-Use today to make solid progress, but you have until Monday to complete everything.
+Use today to make solid progress, but you have until Thursday to complete everything.

 **Q: What if I don't have customers yet?**
 A: Use estimated CAC based on your planned marketing spend.
 Use industry benchmark churn rates.
 Document as "Estimated - to be validated."